U.S. Food and Drug Administration (FDA)

-The U.S. Food and Drug Administration (FDA) is an agency within the Department of Health and Human Services.
-It is responsible for protecting public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, and the nation’s food supply, cosmetics, and products that emit radiation.
-One of the FDA's crucial duties is overseeing the safety and labeling of milk and dairy products in the United States.
+The U.S. Food and Drug Administration (FDA) is a pivotal agency within the Department of Health and Human Services.
+It is tasked with the protection of public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, and the nation’s food supply, including dairy products.
+The FDA's responsibilities also extend to cosmetics and products that emit radiation.

 Location and Structure

 The FDA is headquartered in Silver Spring, Maryland.
-It operates several offices and laboratories across the United States, which are collectively responsible for monitoring and enforcing regulations on food safety, including dairy products.
+It operates multiple offices and laboratories across the United States, which are essential for the monitoring and enforcement of regulations related to food safety, including those governing dairy products.

 Financial Indicators